blbadger/blbadger.github.io/language-representations.md

 M = U \Sigma V^H
 $$

 and may be thought of as an extension of the process of eigendecomposition of a matrix into orthonormal bases to matricies that are non-square.
-Here the columns of the matrix $U$ is known as the left-singular values of $M$, and the columns of matrix $V$ corresponds to the right-singular values, and $\Sigma$ denotes the singular value matrix that is rectangular diagonal and is analagous to the eigenvalues of an eigendecomposition of a square matrix.  $V^H$ denotes the conjugate transpose of $V$, which is equivalent to the transpose of $V$ for real-valued $V$.
+Here the columns of the matrix $U$ is known as the left-singular values of $M$, and the columns of matrix $V$ corresponds to the right-singular values, and $\Sigma$ denotes the singular value matrix that is rectangular diagonal and is analagous to the eigenvalues of an eigendecomposition of a square matrix.  $V^H$ denotes the conjugate transpose of $V$, which for real-valued $V$ is $V^H = V^T$.

 The singular value decomposition has a number of applications in linear algebra, but for this page we only need to know that if $M$ is real-valued then $U$ and $V$ are real and orthogonal.
-This is useful because for an $M$ that is non-square, we can find the right-singular values $V$ such that $V^H$$ is square.
+This is useful because for an $M$ that is non-square, we can find the right-singular values $V$ such that $V^H$ is square.
 This in turn is useful because some columns (vectors) of $V^H$ are decidedly not orthogonal to $M$ by definition, but as there are more columns in $V^H$ than $M$ we have at least one column that is orthogonal to all columns of $M$.

 To be specific, let's consider the input